North-AIMC/text-suggestion-service/README.md

 * Deployable to Google Cloud Platform App Engine
 * Delivers current/next word suggestions based on given text
 * Text suggestions are *biased* using sentiment-based re-ranking
+* Parameters were fine-tuned using a [simulation environment](https://github.com/North-AIMC/text-suggestion-experiments/blob/master/evaluation.py)
+* Cloud resources were decided using [LOCUST](https://locust.io/) load testing

-More details can be found in the related [paper](https://aclanthology.org/2021.hcinlp-1.17.pdf).
+Motivation for the services can be found in the related [paper](https://aclanthology.org/2021.hcinlp-1.17.pdf).

 ## Run locally or deploy the app to GCP
 Setup virtual environment: